 How many kids have their own grand piano in their room?
 Well, with this awesome baby grand piano, kids from 36 months to 8 years old now have the option of enjoying their own appropriately sized version of the classic instrument.

-Your child will need little encouragement to peruse their music lessons on this amazing instrument, as this 30-key baby grand is chromatically tuned with a 2-1/2 octave span, giving it an incredible tone timbre for such as small instrument, and it will help your little Beethoven to really fall in love with music. it also has unique chime-like tones are created by small hammers striking metal rods, producing a charming sound tat young ones will love.
+Your child will need little encouragement to peruse their music lessons on this amazing instrument, as this Schoenhut 37 key concert grand is chromatically tuned with a 2-1/2 octave span, giving it an incredible tone timbre for such as small instrument, and it will help your little Beethoven to really fall in love with music. it also has unique chime-like tones are created by small hammers striking metal rods, producing a charming sound that young ones will love.

 This is available in black and in pink, so it will be a great piano for girls or boys.

-This The Casio CTK-2400 PPK is an amazing electric piano that has a wide range of sounds and functions that will make it a wonderful gift for beginners and intermediate players.
+This The Casio PX-160CSU is an amazing electric piano that has a wide range of sounds and functions that will make it a wonderful gift for beginners and intermediate players.

-It has 61 keys with 48-note polyphony, and its sound banks hold 400 AHL keyboard voices, 150 rhythms, 110 songs and 10 digital effects, so there are incredible options for your little piano master to experiment with all sorts of cool sounds and play along to backing rhythms.
-They can even use the built in microphone to same other sounds and integrate them into the keyboard.
+It has 88 keys with PX-160 newly developed string ensemble sound, duet mode, record, and playback, so there are incredible options for your little piano master to experiment with all sorts of cool sounds and play along to backing rhythms.
+They can even use the built-in microphone to same other sounds and integrate them into the keyboard.

-This Casio digital piano is also compact (44 x 8 x 21 inches) so it can easily be set up in a small space, and it weighs only around 20 pounds, so it won’t be difficult for you or your child to move it.
+This Casio digital piano is also compact, so it can easily be set up in a small space, and it weighs only around 20 pounds, so it won’t be difficult for you or your child to move it.

 We love the cool accessories that this electronic piano comes with.
 For starters, it has a stable and sturdy X style keyboard stand for the Casio to sit on.
 These stands have heavy-duty steel inside to keep them firm and stable, and they can be adjusted from 25.25 to 38.75 inches of height.

-Also included is a set of Samson HP30 headphones, so your little boy or girl can keep playing long into the night without keeping the rest of the family awake.
-These headphones have really good clarity of sound, and can be used with computers, phones and other instruments too.
+Also included is a set of headphones, so your little boy or girl can keep playing long into the night without keeping the rest of the family awake.
+These headphones have really good clarity of sound and can be used with computers, phones, and other instruments too.

 Overall, this is a really wonderful piano for kids and great value for money.